The Big Fat Lie Exposed!

 The reality is that studies have shown that a diet high in cholesterol will not lead to high blood cholesterol if the subject is healthy.
 Blood cholesterol level only increases by 3 mg/dl after ingestion of one egg a day for a continuous period of 6 weeks (one egg contains about 230 mg of cholesterol) in repeated studies.
 Clearly, dietary cholesterol is not the main culprit.

-Now lets go back to history.
-While the fat-debate continues, the government settled this on its own accord by issuing, in January 1977, the “Dietary Goals for the United States”.
+Now, lets go back to history.
+While the fat debate continues, the government settled this on its own accord by issuing, in January 1977, the “Dietary Goals for the United States”.
 Everyone was advised to reduce their fat intake to abate an epidemic of “killer diseases” that was supposedly sweeping the country then.
-This campaign peaked in late 1984, when the National Institutes of Health (N.I.H.) officially announced that all Americans over the age of 2 to consume less fats.
+This campaign peaked in late 1984 when the National Institutes of Health (N.I.H.) officially announced that all Americans over the age of 2 to consume fewer fats.
 During this time, fats had become this “greasy killer” worse than the plague.